British logistics in the Western Allied invasion of Germany: Outcome

-In the campaign in North West Europe in 1945, Montgomery sought to contribute to the defeat of Germany and to do so in a manner that displayed a visibly committed and active British role.
-He had to do so without incurring excessive casualties in order to ensure a prominent British role in the postwar political organisation of Europe and secure a stable and lasting peace.
-This was not easy to do when the 21st Army Group was fighting alongside the much larger American armies and had to deal with a severe manpower shortage.
+In the campaign in North-West Europe in 1945, Montgomery sought to contribute to the defeat of Germany and to do so in a manner that displayed a visibly committed and active British role.
+He had to do so to ensure a prominent British role in the post war political organisation of Europe and secure a stable and lasting peace.
+This was not easy when the 21st Army Group was fighting alongside the much larger American armies and had to deal with a severe manpower shortage.
+Excessive casualties could reduce the size of the British force and hence its role and visibility.
 To compensate for this, to minimise casualties, and to maximise the combat effectiveness of what manpower they had, the British forces relied on machines, materiel and firepower.

-The vast resources brought to bear was in stark contrast with scarcities of the early war years.
-Lend Lease aid from the United States and a high degree of industrial mobilisation provided the equipment and materiel.
-The British Army of 1944–1945 was highly mechanised, which conferred great tactical and strategic manoeuvrability, but at the same time demanded a high degree of organisation and professionalism to utilise the machines, materiel and firepower to best effect.
+The vast resources brought to bear were in stark contrast with scarcities of the early war years.
+Lend-Lease aid from the United States and a high degree of industrial mobilisation provided the equipment and materiel.
+The British Army of 1944–1945 was highly mechanised, which conferred great tactical and strategic manoeuvrability, but at the same time demanded a high degree of organisation and professionalism to use the machines, materiel and firepower to best effect.
 In this campaign the British Army demonstrated its proficiency in logistics.
-The 21st Army Group's logistical system proved capable of keeping the fighting men fed and supplied, whether in the awful weather conditions of Operation Veritable, or the fast-moving advance of the final drive beyond the Rhine.
+The 21st Army Group's logistical system proved capable of keeping the fighting men fed and supplied, whether in the awful weather conditions of Operation Veritable or the fast-moving advance of the final drive beyond the Rhine.